 RCI launches Student Support Fund

 This new RCI fund provides assistance for Rutgers student travel and related expenses for the purposes of climate change education and research thanks to the generosity of the William H. Greenberg (Rutgers University Class of 1944) Family.
+For travel and related expenses that will occur between July 1 and December 31, applications are due by 11:59 pm May 1.
 Application deadline for travel and related expenses that will occur between January 1 and June 30, is 11:59 pm November 1st.
 As the fund grows, RCI intends to expand its reach to undergraduate and master's degree students; however, initial eligibility is limited to Rutgers Ph.D. students whose major area of research is on climate change in the natural, social, health or policy sciences.
 Complete information here.
 Help us grow the fund here.

 RCI's Newest Greenberg Fellow: Arielle Catalano